totxprex/totxprex/README.md

 Software Engineer, Web Developer, UI/UX Designer
 ------------------------------------------------

 I am a professional Front-End Developer, Software Engineer, and UI/UX Design, ultra-skilled at implementing complex logic and creating advanced Web Apps, Websites, and Games.
-You can find some of my numerous projects worked on my portfolio.
+You can find some of my numerous projects on my portfolio.

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [t-portfolio.netlify.app](http://t-portfolio.netlify.app)